mk-fg/python-onedrive/README.md

 human-readable "code" (like "resource_quota_exceeded") and descriptive "message".

-According to [SkyDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines), it is discouraged (though not explicitly prohibited) to upload files in non-conventional formats that aren't useable to other apps (under "Use SkyDrive for the things that it’s good at"):
+According to [OneDrive interaction guidelines](http://msdn.microsoft.com/en-us/library/live/hh826545#guidelines), it is discouraged (though not explicitly prohibited) to upload files in non-conventional formats that aren't useable to other apps (under "Use OneDrive for the things that it’s good at"):

-	To support this principle, the Live Connect APIs limit the set of file formats that apps can upload to SkyDrive.
+	To support this principle, the Live Connect APIs limit the set of file formats that apps can upload to OneDrive.

 [ToS for LiveConnect APIs](http://msdn.microsoft.com/en-US/library/live/ff765012) is kinda weird, having unclear (at least to layman like me) stuff like this: